DiefBell/Express-Typescript-Boilerplate/README.md

 # Express Typescript Boilerplate
+### Authorization using JSON Web Tokens
 Boilerplate for an Express server using the power of Typescript with TypeStack Routing Controllers for decorator-based routing and TypeORM for typed object relational mapping.
 The dotenv package is used for injecting environment variables into test code.

+This example shows how you can use JSON web tokens for authenticating your users.
+Although PassportJS also supports JWTs (see the Passport branch for an example using Discord OAuth2), this method is more minimalist than installing all of PassportJS.

 You can overwrite the tslint.json as it is fairly opinionated and not to everyone's taste :)